FirstLegoLeague/launcher/docs/userguide.md

 Verify that the data looks correct and then press `Import`.

-Once you have imported the file you can see all the imported data by pressing the `Teams` and `Matches` buttons.
+Once you have imported the file you can see the imported data by pressing the `Teams` and `Matches` buttons.

 If you need to replace the imported data with a different CSV file, you can delete all the teams and matches, and import again.
 See [Tournament Settings](#tournament-settings) - `Delete Tournament Data`.

 ### Teams

 On the `Teams` screen you can edit the team name and affiliation, or delete a team.
 You cannot change the team number.
-There is also a `Add Team` button.
+There is also a `New Team` button.
 Be sure not to use a team number that is already taken.
-Note that a newly added team does not immeditaly appear - you must refresh the browser or switch to a differet screen (such as 'Matches') and then back again to see a newly added team.

 You can search for a team by number.
 Enter # and the team number in the search box.
-You can also search by team name
+You can also search by team name.

 ### Matches